 Symptoms may take years to develop and include obesity, growth failure, muscle weakness, easy bruising of the skin, acne, high blood pressure, and psychological changes.
 Depending on the specific cause, doctors may treat this condition with surgery, radiation therapy, chemotherapy, or drugs that block the production of hormones.

 Type 1 diabetes.
 Previously known as juvenile diabetes, this condition happens when the pancreas doesn't produce enough insulin.
-In children and teens, the condition is usually an autoimmune disorder in which specific immune system cells and antibodies produced by the immune system attack and destroy the cells of the pancreas that produce insulin.
+In children and teens, it's usually the result of an autoimmune disorder in which specific immune system cells and antibodies produced by the immune system attack and destroy the cells of the pancreas that produce insulin.
 Symptoms include excessive thirst, hunger, urination (peeing), and weight loss.

 Type 1 diabetes can cause long-term complications, including kidney problems, nerve damage, blindness, and early coronary heart disease and stroke.
 To control their blood sugar levels and reduce the risk of developing diabetes complications, kids need regular injections of insulin.

 Type 2 diabetes.
-Unlike type 1 diabetes, in which the body can't produce normal amounts of insulin, in type 2 diabetes the body is unable to respond to insulin normally.
-Children and teens with this condition tend to be overweight, and it is believed that excess body fat plays a role in the insulin resistance that characterizes the disease.
-In fact, the rising prevalence of this type of diabetes in kids has paralleled the dramatically increasing rates of obesity among kids in recent years.
+Unlike type 1 diabetes, in which the body can't produce normal amounts of insulin, in type 2 diabetes the body can't respond to insulin normally.
+Children and teens who have it tend to be overweight, and it is believed that excess body fat plays a role in this insulin resistance.
+In fact, the rate of type 2 diabetes in kids has risen along with the dramatically increasing rates of obesity among kids.